 We are a group who are putting the teachings of Tendai Buddhism into practice in the Washington, DC metro area.
 We have members from Maryland, Virginia, and Washington, DC.
-We meet twice each week: Sundays at 10:00 am at Yoga in Daily Life in Alexandria, VA, and Tuesdays at 7:30 pm in the downstairs chapel at the Unitarian Universalist Church in Arlington, VA, For more information, please contact us.
+We meet on Sundays at 10:00 am at Yoga in Daily Life in Alexandria, VA.
+For more information, please contact us.

 Great River Tendai Sangha is part of the Japanese Tendai Buddhist tradition.
 Our sangha is a branch of the Tendai Buddhist Institute and New York Betsuin (training center) in Canaan, NY.
 The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple (Enryaku-ji) on Mt.
 Hiei (Tendai’s worldwide headquarters).

 Originally called the Washington Tendai Sangha, we were founded on Rohatsu (December 8) 2006 by Rev. Monshin Paul Naamon, Joshoku (abbot) of Tendai Buddhist Institure and New York Betsuin.
 The sangha was placed under the leadership of Doshu, Rev. Chion Ernie Lissabet.
 For a little over one year, services were held in space leased from the Cherrydale fire dept.

 In 2010, the sangha leadership passed to Rev. Jikan Daniel Anderson.
 In 2008, the Washington Tendai Sangha moved to space at the Unitarian Universalist Church of Arlington.
 Our weekly shikan (meditation) services continued there until July 2017.

 In 2011, the name changed to the Great River Ekayana Sangha.